bananas for banana leaves

 Peeling back the layers …

 It started with a Facebook post from a cousin who, like me, had lived in Brazil.
 He had posted a short video of Lenny Kravitz’s farm in the state of Rio de Janeiro featuring larger-than-life indoor murals of banana leaves by an artist in LA.
 They were stunning and alive, almost seeming to bend in the wind and filter the sunlight.
 They transformed rooms by bringing the lushness of the tropics indoors.
-Soon after that, I started doing my own murals.
+It inspired me to do my own murals.

 Time-lapse of banana leaf mural in snowy Minnesota.
-Biggest one yet in an L-shaped room with two colors.
+L-shaped room with two colors plus accents.
 About 30 hours' work.
 Music: "A Drifting Up" by Jon Hopkins.
 Assistant: Tomo, the cat.

 Time-lapse of mural at Park Fifth Tower in downtown LA.